victorbecerragit/k8-HA-test/README.md

-# Lab scripts to deploy kubernetes HA on GCP using GCE.
+# Lab scripts to deploy kubernetes unmanaged HA (no GKE) on GCP using GCE.

 Env: